-On the fourth day of the 7th biblical month, the Jewish people will observe a day of fasting.
+On the third day of the seventh biblical month, the Jewish people will observe a day of fasting.
 The observance is known as the Fast of Gedaliah.
 Who was Gedaliah, and why is his name associated with a day of fasting down to this day?

 In the aftermath of the destruction of the First Temple by the Babylonians in 586 BCE, a few of the poorest of the land were left to be vine dressers and plowmen (II Kings 25:12; Jeremiah 39:10).
 The majority of the people were taken captive, their cities were left in shambles and their hope was gone.
 The King of Babylon appointed Gedaliah as Governor over the land and the small remnant of Judeans.
 The Governor tried to reassure his people that all would be well if they would but serve the King of Babylon and live in the land.
 He encouraged them to dwell in the cities and go about their lives without fear.
 He told them to gather wine and summer fruits and oil, and store them in vessels and to live without fear.
 Judeans began to return and inhabit the cities left vacant in the wake of Babylonian aggression.
 Gedaliah made his home in Mizpah (Jeremiah 40:7-12).